jeffreycentex/jeffreycentex.github.io/_posts/2024-03-17-Introduction to Autism.md

 What signs did I have about my autism?
 Here is a short list.
 As an adult, I now know how to work-around these difficulties for the most part.

-  - Limited empathy towards others (It's not that I don't have empathy, but it doesn't happen automatically)
   - Unsteady gait, balance, coordination issues
   - Lack of noticing verbal and non-verbal clues from others
   - Communications difficulties with other (i.e., due to taking most concepts literally, not being able to look at people in the eyes, not picking up social cues in conversations, etc)